ataribaby42/DayzDesignators/README.md

 <p>DayZ Standalone Designators mod inspired by meshcarver's work on ARMA 3 Nova Zona mod.</p>
 <p>https://forums.bohemia.net/forums/topic/134345-large-stalker-inspired-island-nova-zona/</p>
 <p>https://www.youtube.com/watch?v=nBZ12QKk2aE</p>
 <p>Designators code is written by scratch by ataribaby.
 All models are created from scratch by ataribaby.
-All sounds are from free sources.
+All sounds and textures are from free sources.
 Respective authors are noted in credits.</p>

 ## RULES OF ENGAGEMENT WHILST IN A DESIGNATOR INFESTED AREA
 <ul>